jenzy/Little-Tank-That-Could/README.md

 # Little Tank That Could

-Little Tank That Could is a game, made for a Computer Graphics and Game Technology class.
+Little Tank That Could was developed as a part of a Computer Graphics and Game Technology class.

 ![Screenshot](screen.png)